 Free legal advice

 Gifting our expertise is one of the best ways we can make a difference.
 Society benefits, the reputation of the legal profession is strengthened, our people value it and our firm is stronger as a result.
-We give around £100,000 of free advice to charities each year, recognised in 2017 when we won a national LawWorks Pro Bono Award.
+We give up to £100,000 of free advice to charities each year.

 Time to give

 Many of our people volunteer their time and skills to help all kinds of charities in all kinds of ways.
 In fact, everyone in the firm is entitled to two days paid volunteering leave per year.
-Although our employees support charities in every corner of the region, one community we decided to focus our positive volunteering energy on helping has been the West End of Newcastle.
-JET and Success4All are two charities in the area that we’ve been busy helping out in any way we can.
+It’s helped us develop some fantastic relationships with lots of regional charities.

 We’re a people business, and we want the best people to work for us.
 You can’t really be certain of finding the best people unless you give everyone a fair chance, no matter their background.
-We support equal opportunities for all.
-We work with Momentum Skills, who help people with disabilities develop, train and find work and in 2017 started the UK’s first regional solicitor apprenticeship programme.
+We support equal opportunities for all and in 2017 started the UK’s first regional solicitor apprenticeship programme.
 Now aspiring lawyers can earn while they learn and qualify without the burden of rising university costs.

-For more information on what we’re doing to be a responsible business, please check out our Corporate Responsibility Review.
+For more information on what we’re doing to be a responsible business, please check out our Corporate Social Responsibility Review